Online Banking FAQs

 Q. Can I choose my own Online Banking ID and Password?

 A. Initially you will automatically be assigned a unique Online Banking ID and password.
 The first time you log on to Online Banking you will be asked to choose a different password for security reasons.
-Passwords must be between 8 to 18 characters in length and be alpha/numeric (meaning it must have at least one letter and one number).
+Passwords must be between eight to 25 characters in length and be alpha/numeric (meaning it must have at least one letter and one number).
+Passwords are also case sensitive and must contain at least one upper and one lower case letter.
 If you include special characters in your password you may use the following: + _ % @ ! $ * ~.
 Passwords cannot match or contain your User ID.
-Passwords are also case-sensitive.

 You will also have the option of setting up a Personal ID, such as your name, to use in place of your Online Banking User ID.
 Please note that your actual Online Banking ID does not change - when you log on, the system will accept either the original 12-digit Online Banking ID or the Personal ID you assign.